 2 transfers (at Shin-Hakodate-Hokuto & Oshamambe stations)

-¥29,100 to Kutchan (or completely covered by a rail pass)
+From ¥25,540 to Kutchan Station (or completely covered by a rail pass)

-Getting from Kutchan to the resorts
+Getting from Kutchan Station to Niseko Ski Resort

-There is a shuttle bus service running between Kutchan Station and Hilton Niseko Village daily from 7:50 a.m. to 10 p.m.
-The bus is free for those with valid Ski-passes or costs a few hundred yen as the local rate.
+There is a shuttle bus service running between Kutchan Station and Hilton Niseko Village daily, from 7:50 a.m. to 6:20 p.m.
+The bus is free for those with valid ski passes, or costs ¥600 one way.

 Driving (and other unconventional ways of getting to Niseko)

 First things first: you can’t actually drive all the way from Tokyo to Niseko.
 That’s because there’s no public road access through the Seikan Tunnel that connects the two islands, Honshū and Hokkaidō.
 This means at some point you (and the car, if you’re taking it all the way) have to get on a ferry.
-(It’s also a big reason why you can’t get a long-distance coach bus from Tokyo to Niseko).
+It’s also a big reason why you can’t get a long-distance coach bus from Tokyo to Niseko.

 Ferries to Hokkaidō

-The most obvious ferry connection is the one between Ōarai, in Ibaraki prefecture (about an hour from Tokyo), and Tomakomai, in southern Hokkaidō and a 2-hour drive from Niseko.
+The most obvious ferry connection is the one between Ōarai, in Ibaraki Prefecture (about an hour from Tokyo), and Tomakomai, in southern Hokkaidō and a 2-hour drive from Niseko.
 This ferry takes 17 hours and costs a minimum of ¥9,800 per person one-way (or ¥29,700 if you’re bringing a car).